How to Release a Spirit of Generosity in Your House Church

 Acts 2:44-45

-As groups of disciples form they must be trained to practice regular giving.
-Not only is it a command of Jesus, but it is key in developing unity, love, and selflessness in a disciple’s life.
+As groups of disciples form, they must be trained to practice regular giving.
+It is a command of Jesus, and is key to developing unity, love, and selflessness in a disciple’s life.

-Some may associate taking of offerings and tithes with traditional building churches.
-In DMMs, when the Discovery Bible Study or T4T groups transition from seeker groups into house churches, regular giving should begin to happen.
+Some may associate the taking of offerings and tithes with traditional building churches.
+In DMMs, when the Discovery Bible Study or T4T groups transition from seeker groups into house churches, regular giving can also begin.

 When Do You Start?

-After people in the group have committed their lives to Christ and have followed Him in water baptism, the group becomes a simple church.
+After people in the group have committed their lives to Christ, and have followed Him in water baptism, the group becomes a simple church.
 At that point, go through a Bible study or story where you teach about giving in the New Testament church.
-When you ask, “What we will do to obey?” suggest regular giving.
+When in the course of the study the question, “What we will do to obey?” comes, you can suggest some form of regular giving.

 It’s helpful in the early stages of giving to identify specific projects.
 Buy a drum or a floor mat for the group.
-Or you could organize an outreach and use the offering for bus fares so everyone can go.
+Or you could organize an outreach and use the offering for bus fares so everyone can go together.

 Consider giving toward projects to help the needy in your community.
 Some groups have purchased blankets for widows or school uniforms for orphans.